ThunderRahja/combat2armor/README.md

 100 damage (enough to kill an avatar) translates to 1 point removed from the C2A object's pool, assuming no modifiers, and less damage will remove a fraction of a point.
 Remember that non-physical objects do not collide with other non-physical objects or avatars seated on them.
 Damage inflicted on C2A objects will cause the region to send a CombatLog JSON message on `COMBAT_CHANNEL` from ID `COMBAT_LOG_ID`.

-*Note: Some LBA munitions that damage both avatars and LBA armor on direct hit may need to be adjusted.
+*Note: Some LBA munitions that damage both avatars and LBA armor on direct hit may need to be adjusted to increase their damage and/or set a damage type.
 Objects that have an `on_damage` or `final_damage` event cause objects with damage to immediately derez (and send damage) on collision.*
 ## Damage Rules
 C2A is made flexible by its support of various damage rules.
 Here is a sample response from a C2A object with a number of rules set:
 ```